 Notification to and approval from the Commission on Colleges of the Southern Association of Colleges and Schools must be received to offer degree programs at new off-campus locations or to offer degree programs at a different level than what is currently approved.

 New Program Proposal --- Whether describing a degree program or an academic unit, the Program Proposal is submitted to the CHE once the internal College review and approval process (including Board of Trustees approval) has been completed.
-(See CHE Policies and Procedures, Appendix A, for required format.)
+(See CHE Policies and Procedures, p.
+16 for required format.)

 Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications of majors or concentrations.
-(See CHE Policies and Procedures, above, Appendix B, for required format.)
+(See CHE Policies and Procedures, pg.
+18, for required format.)